advil64/partial-sensing/readme.md

 **Does Agent 4 infer "everything that is possible to infer" and if not, why not?
 Can you construct situations where inference is possible, but Agent 4 doesn't infer anything?**

+Agent 4 is able to infer everything that is possible to infer based on the equations and inference rules that it needs to follow and it cannot derive any other information.
+The only way we can confirm that a variable is empty or blocked from an equation is by using the inference rules used by agent 4.
+It does this by testing every combination of visited cells and the neighbors of all the updated cells and subtracting the two equation sets.

 ## How is Agent 4 implemented?
 Agent 4 is very similar to Agent 3 in that we must either make inferences to find the blockers or bump into them.